 Momiji and Kaede

-By the way, when it comes to the relation between “Momiji (紅葉)” and “Kaede (楓)”, there is no difference in the classification of plants between them.
+By the way, when it comes to the relation between “Momiji (紅葉)” and “Kaede (楓)”, there is no difference in plant classification between them.

-Meanwhile, Momiji is called Kaede in botany where there don’t exist the family and the genus named “Momiji (紅葉)”.
+But Momiji is called Kaede in botany where the family and the genus named “Momiji (紅葉)” don’t exist.